 The good news is that you won’t have to pay much in the way of insurance premiums either because the MG ZS starts off in group 10 and finishes in group 15, figures which are pretty low for an SUV of this size.

 What we love

 The MG ZS deserves to sell like Bovril at a December football match, because it offers so much for so little.

-For a start, the interior space belies the comparatively compact exterior dimensions, because there’s plenty of space for 4 adults, and even 5 if you’re happy to ignore social distancing.
+For a start, the interior space belies the comparatively compact exterior dimensions, because there’s plenty of space for four adults, and even five if you’re happy to ignore social distancing.
 The boot can take all your stuff too.

 The amount of standard equipment will help to make every journey pass comfortably, while the car’s driving manners will keep you just as fresh at journey’s end as you were at the start.

 Best of all, it’s an absolute bargain.

 Use our comparison tool to find the car for you